-It’s the digital age and that means two things, it’s easier to store data but also easier to lose it.
-That’s why backups are important for all businesses.
+It’s the digital age and that means two things: it’s easier to store data but also easier to lose it, which is why backups are important for business.
 During a backup, you take vital data and make a copy of it so that in the event of data loss, you’ll have all the information you need available.
 Having this on hand will ensure the business can continue its day-to-day tasks and get over the unfortunate event.

 What could cause a data loss?
 That could range from a hardware or software failure, a malware attack, virus, data corruption and human error.
 With all of these very likely to happen, having your data backed up is essential for the continuity of business.

 It is recommended that you store the data in a location different to the one where your data is currently stored.
 If the primary location is compromised, there’s a possibility that your backup will be too, therefore a separate location ensures you can get your data after your loss.
 Besides where you choose to store it, what’s also extremely important is how often you do the backup.
 It will be pointless if you’re only doing it once in a while because if you suffer a data loss and the last time you did a backup was months prior, you’re going to be without a lot of data.
 Therefore, scheduling regular backups will benefit the business in the long run.

 - Backups are extremely important for any and all businesses